Save time. Buy ferry tickets in advance. Online ticket holders enter the terminal through a separate line during peak travel times.

 Ferries to Toronto Island Park operate year-round out of Jack Layton Ferry Terminal.
-Ferries carry passengers to and from Centre Island, Hanlan’s Point and Ward’s Island.
-There are limited amenities during the off-season.
+They run to and from Centre Island, Hanlan’s Point and Ward’s Island.
+Trails and bridges connect the islands.

 Departure times are subject to change due to weather or mechanical issues.
 Ferries may operate on a non-stop service during busier times.

-The ferry is running on its spring schedule.
+The ferry is running on its summer schedule.

 Centre Island